MrGarrettSmith/Batch-Scripts-for-Windows/README.md

 <img src="https://raw.githubusercontent.com/MrGarrettSmith/Batch-Scripts-for-Windows/main/_Screenshots/Install%20Programs%20Unattended.png" alt="" width="800"/><br>
 ### Notes:<br>
-* Before beginning, make sure to modify the script and ensure it looks for the correct executibles.
+* Modify the script and ensure it looks for the correct executibles.
 * The script will look for files in the same directory.
 * There are additional commands that are able to:
   * Terminate processes to ensure there are no interruptions.